Optimal Pricing with a Single Point

 A number of studies look at how to collect and incorporate data on the fly for pricing purposes, in which case an exploration-exploitation trade-off emerges.
 See \cite{Kleinberg2003}, \cite{Besbes2009}, \cite{Broder2012}, \cite{kerkinzeevi}, \cite{bu2020online}.
 The present study establishes that when initial offline data is available (such as in \cite{kerkinzeevi} or \cite{bu2020online}), it can be possible to exploit such information, even with no price variability in the data.
 As such, the ideas presented here might also have implications for dynamic learning algorithms.

 An alternative data structure that has received attention is one based on samples of the value distribution, as opposed to buy/no buy feedback. \cite{Huang2018} studies the sample complexity needed to achieve near-optimal performance; see also, e.g., \cite{cole2014sample}, \cite{GolrLP21}, in the context of auctions.
-The setting where the seller has access to a limited number of observed samples (one or two samples) has also been studied; see \cite{Huang2018}, \cite{Fu2015RandomizationBS}, \cite{Babaioff2018}, \cite{OptPricingAllouahBesbes} and \cite{Daskalakis:FactorRevealingSDPs:2020}, and \cite{ABBSamples}.
+The setting where the seller has access to a limited number of observed samples has also been studied; see \cite{Huang2018}, \cite{Fu2015RandomizationBS}, \cite{Babaioff2018}, \cite{OptPricingAllouahBesbes}, \cite{Daskalakis:FactorRevealingSDPs:2020}, and \cite{ABBSamples}.
 These studies demonstrate that a few samples can be very informative for pricing purposes.
 Relatedly, the present work characterizes the value that a different type of information/data, a single percentile, has for pricing purposes.

-\section{Problem formulation and Approach Overview}
+\section{Problem formulation and approach overview}